GSA/grace-cloudcustodian/README.md

 ### Example Usage

-To inventory a single AWS account to which the Lambda function is deployed, include the following in your root terraform module:
+To apply custodian policies to a single AWS account to which the Lambda function is deployed, include the following in your root terraform module:

 ```